richmahn/en_tn/mat/front/intro.md

 * "For the Son of Man came to save that which was lost" (18:11)
 * "Woe to you, scribes and Pharisees, hypocrites! for you devour widows' houses, while you make a show of long prayers.
 You will therefore receive greater condemnation."
 (23:14)

 Translators are advised not to translate these passages.
-However, if older Bible versions exist in their region that have some of these verses, it is not wrong to translate them.
-If they are translated, they should be put inside square brackets ([]) to indicate that they are probably not original to Matthew's Gospel.
+However, if older Bible versions that include this passage exist in the translators' region, the translators can include it.
+If it is translated, it should be put inside square brackets ([]) to indicate that they were probably not original to Matthew's Gospel.
 (See: [[rc://en/ta/man/translate/translate-textvariants]])

-#### What are the Synoptic Gospels? ####

-The Gospels of Matthew, Mark, and Luke are called the Synoptic Gospels because they share a large amount of textual material.
-However, the authors often used the same accounts and the same teachings of Jesus to emphasize different aspects of his life, ministry, and message.

-When the text is the same or almost the same among two or three gospels, it is said to be "parallel."
-When these parallel passages are translated, the wording in the project language should be kept the same as much as possible.